oceanprotocol/ocean.py/README_ocean-lib-developers.md

 ```

 ## 2. Compile the contracts
-Outcome: ABIs, from .sol files.
+Outcome: ABIs and easy brownie debugging, from .sol files.

 Get Brownie to look in `contracts/` and perform its magic:
 ```console